wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-authd.rst

   By default, there is no authentication or authorization involved in this transaction, so it is recommended that this daemon only be run when a new agent is being added.

-``wazuh-authd`` is able to generate X.509 certificates even if OpenSSL is not installed on the system.
-The parameters of the certificate are specified in the CLI:
+``wazuh-authd`` is able to generate X.509 certificates used for manager verification. `OpenSSL` is not required.

+The certificate parameters are specified in the CLI:

    .. code-block:: console

      # wazuh-authd -C 265 -B 2048 -K /var/ossec/etc/sslmanager.key -X /var/ossec/etc/sslmanager.cert -S "/C=US/ST=California/CN=wazuh/"

-If any of the parameters related to the certificate generation is missing, an error will be triggered and the certificates are not generated.
+If any of the parameters related to the certificate generation is missing, an error is triggered and the certificates are not generated.
-This certificate is used for the manager verification.

 +------------------+-------------------------------------------------------------------------------------------------------+
 | **-V**           | Version and license message.                                                                          |